Spaces of Knowledge in Medieval Diagrams

 Autor/in

 Jeffrey F. Hamburger, born in 1957, is Kuno Francke Professor of German Art & Culture at Harvard University.
-He has published on medieval art, especially on illuminated manuscripts, on piety and mysticism.
-His research interests include text-image issues across various media, the history of diagrams and of female monasticism.
+He has published on medieval art, especially on illuminated manuscripts and on piety and mysticism.
+His research interests include text-image issues across various media, the history of diagrams and the art of female monasticism.